Spraygrounds open in Philadelphia as heatwave hits region

-PHILADELPHIA (WPVI) -- Spraygrounds in Philadelphia will open Monday as a heatwave continues to impact the region.
+City leaders celebrated the beginning of the Parks and Recreation's sprayground season Monday by opening 91 locations across the city.

-City leaders will celebrate the beginning of the Parks and Recreation's sprayground season Monday by opening 91 locations across the city.
+Today Mayor Kenney greeted campers at Mander Playground in Strawberry Mansion, stressing the importance of having fun while also staying safe.

-This option to beat the heat is more important this summer as city pools will remain closed due to coronavirus concerns.
+Kenney said while pools at parks will remain closed for the summer he's hoping they can open up next summer.

 Each sprayground will be open to the public from 3 p.m. until 7 p.m. on weekdays and 12 p.m. to 5 p.m. on weekends.